Harrylever/Harrylever/README.md

 -->
 Mastering Python for Data Science and Ethical Hacking.
 I love Javascript a lot, with Reactjs, Nextjs and Nodejs framework projects, although I am not completely into it as I am with Python.

-I love playing games and chess.
-I could also say that I am a chess student.
+I play games till Dawn when I play games.
+I could also say that I am a chess student, but I find it very hard.
 I have an objective, which is to be a well-rounded developer, one who can tackle any problem with no constraints, as I currently have basic knowledge of Java and C language and still learning more...

 I love to collaborate on open source projects.